Neeraj Chopra pulls out of Birmingham CWG due to groin strain | Sports-Games

 ''Following his participation in the 2022 World Athletics Championships in Eugene, Mr. Chopra had had an MRI scan done on Monday and, based on it, he has been advised a month's rest by his medical team,'' Mehta added.

-The 24-year-old had become only the second Indian athlete to win a medal at World Championship, after Anju Bobby George, who won a bronze medal in long jump at the 2003 World Championship held in Paris.
-Chopra was expected to be India's flag bearer at the Games, starting Thursday.
+According to sources close to the athlete, it's a minor groin strain but as a precautionary measure, he has been asked to take a rest.
+Chopra had become only the second Indian athlete to win a medal at World Championship in Eugene on Saturday evening after Anju Bobby George, who had won a bronze in the long jump in 2003 in Paris.
+After his silver medal-ensuring 88.13m throw in the fourth attempt, Chopra had felt some unease in his right thigh and his worst fears had come true.

-''We have a meeting later in the day to decide the new flag-bearer,'' India team's chef de mission Rajesh Bhandari told PTI.
+''I thought even the fourth throw could have gone farther.
+After that, I felt something on my thigh and could not do my best in the next two.
+I had strapping (on the thigh). ''I will know the status tomorrow morning because my body is still warm after the event.
+I hope there should not be an issue for the upcoming events, Commonwealth Games,'' Chopra had said after his event.

+Athletics Federation of India (AFI) President Adille Sumariwalla said they are in touch with Chopra to assist in his recovery. ''Neeraj has said that since he is not 100 percent fit to compete at the Commonwealth Games, he would not be the flag bearer of the Indian contingent at the athletes' parade in the opening ceremony,'' Sumariwalla said. ''Neeraj appeared to be struggling on Sunday during the finals at the World Championships.
+We are in constant touch with him to assist his recovery.''
+India team's chef de mission Rajesh Bhandari told PTI, ''We have a meeting later in the day to decide the new flag-bearer.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)